 Animal Health and Disease

-How do you want to help animals?
+Do you want to help animals?
 When your best friend gets hurt, will you be there to stitch Fido up?
-Or will you rush to the stables for a foaling, or work in the lab, tracking disease outbreaks and developing vaccines?
+Will you rush to the stables for a foaling?
+Or will you work in the lab, tracking disease outbreaks and developing vaccines?